satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 There’s a wide selection here, and it depends on whether or not you know how to use a soldering iron.
 My clear recommendation is the HyperSerialPico on one of the three RP2040-based boards, such as the Adafruit Feather RP2040 Scorpio, the Adafruit ItsyBitsy RP2040, or the Pimoroni Plasma 2040.

 * Power Supply:
 Depending on the number of LEDs you’re using, you’ll need a power supply to power them.
 I recommend the Mean Well LRS-100-5 Case 5 V/DC/0-18/90 W or the MEAN WELL 1439455 LRS-75-5 AC 85–264 VAC 5 V 14 A.

 For the 12-volt LED version, use the Meanwell LPV-60-12V with an output power of 5 amps.

 * Small parts such as silicone cables, automotive fuses, and wiring accessories.
 All of these parts are listed in this guide.

+This is just a recommendation, not a requirement!
+In the [Hardware and wiring diagrams](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/blob/main/README.md#hardware-and-wiring-diagram) section, I've listed all the different hardware options I've successfully tested, along with the corresponding wiring diagrams.

 # Installation instructions and settings for PicCap (hyperion-webos) and HyperHDR/Hyperion